 ConnectGen is developing a 504 megawatt wind power project in southeastern Albany County.
-The project will be located on private and state lands near Highway 287 outside of Tie Siding and is anticipated to be operational by the end of 2022.
+The project will be located on private and state lands near Highway 287 outside of Tie Siding and is anticipated to begin operations by the end of 2023.
 The Rail Tie Wind Project represents a total capital investment of more than $500 million and once operational will provide additional tax revenues for local schools, the County General Fund, and Special Districts, which will total millions of dollars over the life of the project.

 For information and updates on the Western Area Power Administration’s preparation of an Environmental Impact Statement for the Rail Tie Wind Project, please click here.